mwwojcik/airline-reservation-system/readme.md

 **Ticket reservation**

-Via the online booking system, the customer can reserve a maximum of 10 individual tickets per month.
+Via the online reservation system, the customer can reserve a maximum of 10 individual tickets per month.
 Before making the reservation, the system checks whether the user has exceeded the limit .

 It is necessary to provide flight number and seat number to reserve a seat.
 If the difference between the departure date and system date is more than 2 weeks, the ticket is blocked without no cost.